Assistant Professor of Biology

 MS, Biology; University of North Carolina, Chapel Hill

 BS, Neuroscience; Pomona College

 Email: fuxjagmj at wfu.edu

-I study the hormonal mechanisms of complex social behavior and how evolution shapes these mechanisms to influence species variation in social traits.
+I study the physiological mechanisms of complex social behavior and how evolution shapes these mechanisms to influence species variation in social traits.
 My research mainly focuses on the interplay between sex steroids and behavior.
-I am currently using birds to pursue this line of work, including tropical birds (manakins) that perform acrobatic courtship displays and temperate birds here in North Carolina that vigorously defend territories.
+I am currently using birds to pursue this line of work, including tropical birds (manakins) that perform acrobatic courtship displays and temperate birds (woodpeckers) here in North Carolina that vigorously defend territories.
 However, I have very broad interests in the endocrine basis of behavior and am comfortable working in a range of vertebrate models.
 My research program overall is quite integrative, combining concepts and techniques from the fields of physiology, neurobiology, ethology, and evolution.

 Fuxjager, M.J., Longpre, K.M., Chew, J.G‡, Fusani, L. and Schlinger, B.A.
 (2013).
 Peripheral androgen receptors sustain the acrobatics and fine motor skill of elaborate male courtship.
 Endocrinology, 154: 3168-3177.